-- How many water haulers are available in the county or to serve the county?
-How many other areas rely on these haulers, too?
-What portion(s) of the county may be more reliable for water haulers because of distance to the nearest water source? - How many storage tanks are available, at what locations, and how many people could they serve? - Is source water secured by a contract or other legal agreement for haulers in a drought or water shortage situation?
-What parties are involved in the agreement?
+- How many licensed water haulers are available in the county or to serve the county?
+How many other counties also rely on these haulers?
+What portion(s) of the county may be more reliable for water hauling because of available sources of water in close vicinity? - Has messaging on where to get help been distributed appropriately to communities reliant on state small water systems and domestic wells (translated in the language(s) spoken by the communities, posted in locations where communities gather, relayed or confirmed by trusted community leaders)? - How many temporary storage tanks are available, at what locations, and of what sizes?
+How many people could they serve? - Is the source water in a drought or water shortage event for water hauling secured by a contract or other legal agreement?
+Who are the involved parties?
 What are the terms and conditions?
-What emergency contingencies are included in that contract? - Does the county have a point person with appropriate training and time to oversee the implementation of the County DRP?
+Are there emergency contingencies specified in the contract or agreement? - Does the county have designated personnel with appropriate training and availability to oversee the implementation of the County DRP?